RenyunLi0116/RenyunLi0116.github.io/_pages/about.md

 One fun fact here is that I had to finish 4 yrs credits requirement of ECE in 2 yrs due to inevitable mistake of department.
 Therefore, I earned 54.5 credits in Fall 2018 and 46 credits in Spring 2019, over 100 credits during my 3rd year of undergrad (including minor).
 This experience cultivated my multitasking abilities and nurtured my profound self-directed learning skills.
 These attributes now serve as invaluable assets in pursuing higher education, internships, and research.

+In my daily routine, I enjoy regular workouts.
+My bench press, deadlift, and squat stand at 100kg, 160kg, and 180kg respectively.
+Alongside, I enjoy regular aerobic pursuits like hiking, rowing, and skiing.
+Additionally, my musical journey commenced at the age of 9 with the melodies of the piano.

 My email: rl4210 at nyu dot edu

 You can find my CV here: [Renyun's Curriculum Vitae](./assets/Renyun_Li_20240314_AI_2.pdf)